Yaoghost/ONLINE-STORE-MERN/README.md

 - **RESTful API:** A backend API built with Node.js, Express.js, and Mongoose for interacting with the MongoDB database.
 - **Client-Side State Management:** Efficient and lightweight state management using Zustand.
 - **Light/Dark Mode:** Theme toggling for user preference.
-- **Seamless Navigation:** Built as a single-page application using React Router.
+- **Seamless Navigation:** Built as a two-page application using React Router.

 ## Tech Stack